33 Notable alumni of

 -

-Nicole Marie Galloway is an American accountant and politician who has served as the State Auditor of Missouri since 2015.
-She was the Democratic nominee for Governor of Missouri in the 2020 election, losing to incumbent Republican Mike Parson.
+Nicole Marie Galloway is an American politician and accountant who served as the state auditor of Missouri from 2015 to 2023.
+A member of the Democratic Party, she was the party's nominee for Governor of Missouri in the 2020 election, losing to incumbent Republican Mike Parson.
+As of 2025, Galloway is the most recent Democrat to have won or held statewide office in Missouri.

 -